|Unique accommodation with an astronomical observatory

 History of Stanthorpe & Ballandean

-1872.
-Stanthorpe literary means "tin town", as Stannum is
+in early 1872.
+Stanthorpe literary means "tin town", as Stannum is Latin

 |(c) 2017 Peter Johnson

 Queensland.
-From frosty winter to fresh summer, this area
+From frosty winter to fresh summer, the area displays four